Herb × Condition

 Overview

-Thuhar is one of the herbs traditionally used in Ayurveda for inflammation.
+Snuhi is one of the herbs traditionally used in Ayurveda for inflammation.
 Tridhara Snuhi (Euphorbia antiquorum) is the triangular spurge variety with three-ridged stems.
 It is found in dry regions of India.
 Like Snuhi, its latex is used medicinally as a purgative and for skin conditions.
 The text describes it as having similar but somewhat milder properties compared to E. neriifolia.

-How Thuhar Helps with Inflammation
+How Snuhi Helps with Inflammation

 • Potency (Virya): Ushna (hot)